 3. Penn Quarter

-This lively neighborhood just off the National Mall is full of restaurants, bars, and assorted sightseeing attractions, all within a short walk of each other.
-Wander down to Pennsylvania Avenue and up 7th Street, the main arteries, and explore side streets; you’re sure to come upon something that strikes your fancy.
+This lively neighborhood just north of the National Mall is full of restaurants, bars, and assorted sightseeing attractions, all within a short walk of one another.
+Wander down to Pennsylvania Avenue and up 7th Street, the main arteries, and explore side streets.
+Then head to lunch at:

-Nothing reveals the essence of American spirit and character better than its art.
-Pop in here and look into the portraiture faces of America’s presidents (and First Ladies—don’t miss Michele Obama’s portrait on the third floor), its poets, its heroes, its historic figures, its celebrities.
-Study Georgia O’Keeffe’s southwestern landscapes, and admire the creations from self-taught folk artists’ creations, from exquisite quilts to outlandish sculptures made of metallic foil and found objects.
+Nothing reveals the essence of the American spirit and character better than its art.
+Pop in here and look into the portraiture faces of America’s presidents (and First Ladies—don’t miss Michelle Obama’s portrait on the third floor), its poets, its heroes, its historic figures, its celebrities.
+Study Georgia O’Keeffe’s southwestern landscapes, and admire the creations from self-taught folk artists, from exquisite quilts to outlandish sculptures made of metallic foil and found objects.
 The enclosed Kogod Courtyard with its wavy, glass and steel roof is a work of art itself.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.